Sleep is defined as a period of rest for the mind and body.

 And I have to say that from that day forward we haven’t really looked back.

 My son now takes 6mg of melatonin an hour or so before his bedtime and it seems to kick-start a sleepy feeling in him that his body just wasn’t doing naturally.
 So he’s now ready for sleep when it comes to his bedtime.

 I also scrapped the textbooks which were telling me what time he should be going to bed and how many hours sleep he should be getting as it was stressing me out too much.

 Now we do what works best for him!

 I have combined the melatonin with strategies that he liked over the years like the blanket, calming music and lights in his room that project onto the ceiling.
 And that combination of lots of strategies all together is what works well for him now.

 Not every night, don’t get me wrong it’s not all plain sailing, but he has more good nights than bad nowadays.

 I soon realised how happier he was once he was getting better sleep.
 He was able to face the day in a better frame of mind.
 And the evenings became more relaxed and far less stressful for everyone.
-So yes, he needs tablets to help him sleep, but the benefits of that far outweigh my initial concerns.
+So yes, he needs sleep medicine, but the benefits of that far outweigh my initial concerns.
 I know it’s not for everyone, but the bottom line, as ever, is do what works for you.

 We did, and as a result we are all much happier because of it!